xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

 .. glossary::

    Abstract
-      Cross-mag alignment functions has been recently implemented since around beginning of 2024.
-It allows one to align two images at very different magnifications, and it takes into consideration of scale and rotation.
+      Cross-mag alignment functions have been recently implemented since around beginning of 2024.
+They allow one to align two images at very different magnifications, and it takes into consideration of scale and rotation.